lydtechconsulting/component-test-framework/README.md

 https://github.com/lydtechconsulting/kafka-batch-consume (uses a custom Producer with additional configuration for batch send)

 https://github.com/lydtechconsulting/kafka-chaos-testing (demonstrates using Conduktor Gateway for chaos testing the service under test)

+https://github.com/lydtechconsulting/kafka-connect-debezium-postgres (demonstrates using Kafka Connect with Debezium for Change Data Capture with Postgres)

+https://github.com/lydtechconsulting/kafka-connect-debezium-mongodb (demonstrates using Kafka Connect with Debezium for Change Data Capture with MongoDB)

 https://github.com/lydtechconsulting/springboot-postgres (demonstrates using Postgres as the database for reading and writing items)